stat545ubc-2021/Sara-Kowalski-MiniDataAnalysis/Milestone-1/README.md

 ### Goals
 There were 3 main goals for the successful completion of milestone 1:
-1. Pick a dataset from a list of 7 that interests you the most
+1. Pick a dataset from a list of 7 that interests you the most .
-2. Explore the chosen dataset by manipulating and visualizing the data contained within the dataset
+2. Explore the chosen dataset by manipulating and visualizing the data contained within the dataset.
 3. Formulate 4 research questions about the chosen dataset that will be answered in future milestones.

 ### Files